navattic.identify({ email: user.email })

 While vendor security questionnaires are a non-negotiable part of the sales process, the way most teams handle them is due for an upgrade.
 Manually digging through old documents, chasing down subject matter experts, and copy-pasting answers is more than just tedious—it’s a genuine bottleneck.
 This outdated approach doesn't just slow you down; it introduces risks, inconsistencies, and team burnout that can directly impact your bottom line.
 When your team is buried in spreadsheets, they aren't focused on building relationships or closing deals.
 Let's break down the specific challenges that come with tackling VSQs the old-fashioned way.

-They Drain Time and Resources
+The Endless Drain on Your Time and Resources

 If you've ever lost a full day (or week) to a single security questionnaire, you know how much of a time sink they can be.
 The manual process requires your team to hunt for answers across different documents, Slack channels, and email threads.
 Then, they have to get approvals from legal, IT, or security, which adds even more delays.
 This isn't just inefficient; it actively pulls your most skilled people away from revenue-generating activities.
 Every hour spent on a VSQ is an hour not spent on a sales call or product demo.
 These delays can stall the entire sales cycle, putting promising deals at risk while you scramble to get the paperwork done.

-Inconsistent Answers and Human Error
+The High Cost of Inconsistent Answers and Human Error

 When you rely on copy-pasting from previous questionnaires, mistakes are bound to happen.
 Information becomes outdated, but it keeps getting recycled.
 Different team members might phrase answers differently, leading to glaring inconsistencies that can make your company look disorganized and unprofessional.
 A simple human error—like pasting the wrong answer into a critical field—can raise red flags for a potential customer and erode the trust you’ve worked so hard to build.
 An outdated or incorrect answer doesn’t just look bad; it can jeopardize compliance and create real business risks.
 This is why having a single source of truth is so critical for building a strong security posture.